vladmandic/tfjs/README.md

    build wasm binaries and wasm `.js` exports using `bazel`
 4. `node scripts/build-tfjs.js`
    build targets in `/dist` using `esbuild` with custom resolver plugins and TypeScript compiler settings

+### Fast Build

+Available once full build has been completed
+> `npm run build` executes steps:
+1. `node scripts/build-tfjs.js`
+   build targets in `/dist` using `esbuild` with custom resolver plugins and TypeScript compiler settings

+### TypeDefs
+Default typedefs in `types/index.d.ts` are re-exports of official `@tensorflow/*` modules Buildinging typedefs from sources is an experimental feature
+> `npm run types` executes steps:
+1. compile all modules using `TSC` to `types/lib`
+2. build rollup using `API-Extractor` to `types/tfjs-core.d.ts` and `types/tfjs.d.ts`
+3. patch rollup

 ### Notes
 - `/dist`: all **JS** modules, **MAP** files and **WASM** binaries